Automation - it's what modern-day technology is all about!

 That’s it!

-It’s nice to have a system function so straightforwardly, but there are many factors which we had to consider for this project.
-Below is a in-depth explanation of the RFID technology behind it and what we based our choices on.
+It’s nice to have a system function so straightforwardly, but there are many factors that we had to consider for this project.
+Below is an in-depth explanation of the RFID technology behind it and what we based our choices on.

 The RFID Tag